Fuel Student Ministry

-Joe Woldt Board-Certified Sports Physical Therapist at works at Aurora BayCare Sports Medicine in Green Bay, WI.
+Joe Woldt a Board-Certified Sports Physical Therapist works at Aurora BayCare Sports Medicine in Green Bay, WI.
 Joe graduated from Martin Luther College in 2008 with a degree in Education with concentration in life science.
 He completed his Doctor of Physical Therapy at Concordia University Wisconsin in 2013 and completed a sports medicine residency program at Aurora BayCare in 2014.
 Joe currently works with athletes of all types and am involved in specialty clinics including concussion, performance running, and performance throwing programs.
 Joe is also an adjunct instructor for the Orthopedic Residency program at Concordia University Wisconsin.

 Dr. Kerry Kuehn is a professor in the Department of Physics at Wisconsin Lutheran College in Milwaukee.
 His laboratory work is devoted primarily to the physics of fluids.
 In recent years, he has published work on acoustic imaging of Rayleigh-Benard convection, the dynamics of vortex rings, and computational analysis of tidal instabilities on multi-moon planets.
 He is currently working toward developing an apparatus to study the fluid dynamics of thin soap films.
 Other ongoing projects include astrophotography and text-processing using the Google N-gram databases.
 Dr. Kuehn will presenting on the topic "Scientific Apologetics: Defending the Faith in a Technological Society."